nilearn/nilearn/doc/index.rst

     Nistats is a Python module for **fast and easy functional MRI statistical analysis**.

-    It leverages Nilearn, Nibabel and other python libraries from the python scientific stack like numpy and pandas.
+    It leverages Nilearn, Nibabel and other python libraries from the python scientific stack like Numpy and Pandas.

 ..
 Here we are building the carrousel